Ikemonyeka/nikeapplication/README.md

 [

-Ensure that you have an OPENAI_API_KEY and LANGCHAIN_API_KEY stored in your environment variables as this will be used through the project

-]

-[

 Postgres DB is used for this project:

 -replace connection string in database.py

--replcae the sqlalchemy.url with your connection string in the alembic.ini file
+-replcae the sqlalchemy.url variable with your connection string in the alembic.ini file ]

+[

 To Setup Backend

 run:

+Note: your location must be "your_system_path/NIKEAPPLICATION/" First, you want remove the current venv file:
+	Remove-Item -Recurse -Force venv
+Second, create it again:
 	python -m venv venv

-venv\Scripts\activate
+Third, activate the env:
+	.\venv\Scripts\Activate
+Fourth, install all packages by running:
 	pip install -r requirements.txt

-pip install fastapi[all] "uvicorn[standard]"

-pip install langchain

-pip install langchain_community

-pip install openai
+Note: your location must be "your_system_path/NIKEAPPLICATION/backend" Fifth, ensure no pending migrations:
+	alembic stamp head
+Sixth, create the migration for the models:

-alembic revision --autogenerate -m "Create items, orders, and users tables" //This will create a model of the table
+	alembic revision --autogenerate -m "create tables" Seventh, create the tables in the database specified: alembic upgrade head

-alembic upgrade head // This will create the tables in your specified database

-uvicorn backend.app.main:app --reload  //This must be executed from "your_system_path}/nikeapplication/" path.
-When you run this all the data needed to test the application will be seeded into your postgres database to test the application.
+Note: your location must be "your_system_path/NIKEAPPLICATION/" Eight, start the backend of the application:
+	uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload
+	the url should be: http://127.0.0.1:8000/docs
 ]

 [
 Frontend Setup

-run:
+Note: you should be in the NIKEAPPLICATION\frontend\nike-react-app

 npm install

-npm install @mui/material @emotion/react @emotion/styled
+npm install @mui/material @emotion/react @emotion/styled @mui/icons-material

-npm install @mui/icons-material

 npm install react-router-dom

 npm start

-Note: you should be in the NIKEAPPLICATION\frontend\nike-react-app when running commands

 ]